mrpeverill/AdventOfCode2023/README.md

 So far I am dissapointed that the 'meat' of each of these puzzles is regex, regardless of language used.

+Solution for day 3 part 1 is done.
+I'm heavily renaming all the little special variables that perl gives you.
+For sure the code would be much more compact if I did not do this, but it's not worth the loss of readability.
+The actual algorithm is about as compact as I could make it.
+Initially I put the whole string in one variable and subtracted 140 from the index to look at the previous line.
+Not worth it.

 ## Future programming languages to try:

 So far the problems are very string processing heavy, which really rewards use of a certain sort of language, but it may be fun to try some other stuff: